rpa020/Sami-Language-Processing/readme.md

 ## Empowering Sami Language Processing: A Foundational Model Approach for Low-Resource Languages

 In the application, the Sami model (https://huggingface.co/rpa020/D2) generates the word embeddings as vector representation for each sentence within a document.
-These vectors are subse- quently stored within a dedicated vector database, ChromaDB.
+These vectors are subsequently stored within a dedicated vector database, ChromaDB.
 The metadata includes a unique identifier for each vector, the source document’s path within the server storage, and the original textual sentence that the vector represents.
 The system currently has two distinct collections: a large one containing the data